mylesieong/qrc-decoder/README.md

 * https://stackoverflow.com/questions/600146/run-exe-which-is-packaged-inside-jar

 Note that the convert.exe(ImageMagick) is proved to be runable at standalone and it only needs the delegates.xml and magic.xml(not necessary) which should be present either in the same folder of convert.exe or in the same folder of where the command is invoke.

+The program will call `lib/convert.exe` and `lib/pingLM.exe` from the java from a batch.
+Make sure these exes are available.